cybercore-co-ltd/AICity2022-Track3/README.md

 # ccaction
 This project is developed by Cybercore AI for AI City Challenge 2022 Track 3.
-The project is based on the open source [mmaction2](https://github.com/open-mmlab/mmaction2)
+The project is based on the open source [mmaction2](https://github.com/open-mmlab/mmaction2) and [action-former](https://github.com/happyharrycn/actionformer_release)

 # Installation